MEmmanuel/mixpanel-streams-wp/readme.txt

 == Description ==

 This plugin is the easiest way to send data to Mixpanel.
 Once you've enabled it, we will immediately start tracking pageviews and comments for all of your visitors.

 You will be able to see all of the pages that individual site visitors view, allowing you to see popular posts and common usage patterns for your site.

 == Installation ==

 Installation is extremely simple.
-A Mixpanel account is required for this plugiin; if you don't one yet, you can register at http://mixpanel.com/streams.
+A Mixpanel account is required for this plugin; if you don't one yet, you can register at http://mixpanel.com/streams.

 1. Install the plugin via the Wordpress Plugin Directory
 1. Activate the plugin through the 'Plugins' menu in WordPress